pulumi/docs/content/blog/copilot-lessons/index.md

 ![Before and After](optimize.png)

-Originally, when a user clicks "Debug with Copilot" on a failed update, we would send a text query to Copilot like "Analyze this update and explain any errors."
-Copilot then:
+Originally, when a user clicked 'Debug with Copilot', the system would send a text query like "Analyze this update and explain any errors."
+Copilot would then:

 1. Determines the user wants to analyze an update
 2. Identifies which API to call